Jubatian/rrpge-spec/specs/userlib/charwt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cw_tile_new
-- Cycles: 180
+- Cycles: 350 + Tileset us_tile_gethw
 - Param0: Character writer structure pointer
+- Param1: Used tileset's object pointer (tileset interface descendant)
+- Param2: Used destination surface's object pointer
-- Param1: Initial and Default color (appropriate low bits used)
+- Param3: Initial and Default color (appropriate low bits used)
-- Param2: Color shift (low 4 bits used)
+- Param4: Color shift (low 4 bits used)
-- Param3: Used tileset's object pointer (tileset interface descendant)
-- Param4: Used destination surface's object pointer
 - Param5: Conversion table PRAM word pointer, high
 - Param6: Conversion table PRAM word pointer, low

 Sets up a tileset based character writer by the passed parameters.

+Parameters except Param0 may be omitted.
+If only Param0 is supplied, the behavior changes to re-initialization, which must be done with an already initialized object (this is useful if for example the destination surface changes).
+Otherwise a normal object creation is performed with the following default values:

+- Param2 omitted: Uses up_dsurf.
+- Param3 omitted: Uses color 1.
+- Param4 omitted: Uses 12 for color shift.
+- Param5 omitted: Uses the built-in UTF translation table (up_ffutf_h and up_ffutf_l).
+If Param6 is omitted, the effect is the same.

 The conversion table is used with us_idfutf32 to convert non-ASCII-7 characters to tile indices for the text output (the table does not need to